The safety and security of our passengers, visitors, and employees is of utmost importance and is treated seriously.

 e) Blunt instruments capable of being used to cause serious injury when used to hit, including:

 f) Explosives and incendiary substances and devices capable of being used to cause serious injury or threatening the safety of aircraft, including:

 g) Liquids, Aerosols & Gels (LAG’s) as specified in the guidance material for security controls of LAG’s.
-Explosive or incendiary substances or devices capable of being used to cause serious injury or threatening the safety of aircraft are prohibited in the hold of an aircraft for safety reasons, including the following (rules granting exemptions under defined circumstances may exist):
+Explosive or incendiary substances or devices capable of being used to cause serious injury or threatening the safety of aircraft are prohibited in the aircraft for safety reasons, including the following (rules granting exemptions under defined circumstances may exist):

 Oman has strict laws governing imports.
 It is important for you to be familiar with these restrictions before you travel.